-For additional information relating to these loans or leases, see Note 7 to our audited financial statements, appearing elsewhere in this prospectus.
+Certain of our Directors have personally guaranteed various loans or leases to our company from Lease Corporation of America, First Republic Bank and U.S. Bancorp Business Equipment Finance Group, see Note 7 to our audited financial statements, appearing elsewhere in this prospectus.